Skip to main content

 While employers can offer incentives to encourage participation, these are regulated to ensure they do not become coercive.
 Furthermore, the information gathered must be used for the sole purpose of promoting health and preventing disease.
 It cannot be used for employment-related decisions, such as promotions or assignments.

-The GINA adds another layer of protection by prohibiting discrimination based on genetic information, which includes that might be collected in a health risk assessment.
+The GINA adds another layer of protection by prohibiting discrimination based on genetic information, which includes family medical history that might be collected in a health risk assessment.
 These laws work in concert to create a space where you can engage with your health data for your own benefit, secure in the knowledge that this information is shielded from misuse.

 The system is predicated on a trust that must be earned through transparency and adherence to these legal and ethical standards.
 Your journey to better health is a private one, and the law is structured to keep it that way.